celenium-io/astria-indexer/README.md

 docker-compose up -d --build
 ```

-You can set environment variables for customizing instances and indexing logic.
+You have to set environment variables for customizing instances and indexing logic.
 Example of environment file can be found [here](.env.example).